bertbesser/dvc-deps-management/blog-article.md

 $$ cat .gitignore # ... since it's ignored
 /model.h5
 $$ git add model.h5.dvc .gitignore
-$$ git commit -m 'add model.h5 (version 0.1) as dependency'
+$$ git commit -m 'import model.h5 (version 0.1)'
 $$ git tag v0.0.1
 </pre>

-As time goes by and your project evolves, a new version of the dependency becomes available.
+As time goes by and your project evolves, a new version of the import becomes available.
 Updating to the new version is easy:

 <pre>